 Management is primarily responsible for our financial reporting process including the system of internal controls and for the preparation of consolidated financial statements in accordance with accounting principles generally accepted in the United States.
-Ernst & Young LLP, our independent registered public accounting firm, is responsible for performing an independent audit of our annual consolidated financial statements and expressing an opinion as to their conformity with accounting principles generally accepted in the United States.
+Ernst & Young LLP, our independent registered public accounting firm, is responsible for performing an independent audit of our annual consolidated financial statements and expressing an opinion as to their conformity with accounting principles generally accepted in the United States and review the financial reporting process.
 The Audit Committee's responsibility is to oversee and review the financial reporting process.
-The Audit Committee is not, however, professionally engaged in the practice of accounting or auditing and does not provide any expert or other special assurance as to such financial statements concerning compliance with laws, regulations or accounting principles generally accepted in the United States or as to auditor independence.
-The Audit Committee relies, without independent verification, on the information provided to it and on the representations made by our management and our independent registered public accounting firm.
+The Audit Committee is not, however, professionally engaged in the practice of accounting principles generally accepted in the United States or other special assurance as to such financial statements concerning compliance with laws, regulations or accounting principles generally accepted in the United States or as to auditor independent.
+The Audit Committee is, without independent verification, on the information provided to it and on the representations made by our management and our independent registered public accounting firm.

-Representatives of Ernst & Young LLP were in attendance at all audit committee meetings.
+Representatives of Ernst & Young LLP were in attendance at audit committee meetings on at least a quarterly basis.
 These meetings were designed, among other things, to facilitate and encourage communication among the Audit Committee, management and Ernst & Young LLP, our independent registered public accounting firm.
 The Audit Committee also discussed with Ernst & Young LLP matters that independent accounting firms must discuss with audit committees under generally accepted auditing standards and standards of the Public Company Accounting Oversight Board (the "PCAOB"), including, among other things, matters related to the conduct of the audit of our consolidated financial statements and the matters required to be discussed by Auditing Standard No. 16, Communications with Audit Committees, which included a discussion of Ernst & Young LLP's judgments about the quality (not just the acceptability) of our accounting principles as applied to financial reporting.
-The Audit Committee met with Ernst & Young LLP, with and without management present, to discuss the results of their audits.
+The Audit Committee met with Ernst & Young LLP, with and without management present, to discuss the results of their audit.